Compare Homeowners Insurance in Minneapolis

 Minneapolis Home Insurance Rate Factors

 Insurers factor a variety of elements when calculating your home insurance policy.
 Listed below are some of the most common elements used to decide your insurance premium:

 - Natural disasters and bad weather: Insurance companies charge more for homes located in disaster prone areas.
 In Minneapolis, residents can expect to see tornadoes, floods, and even blizzards.
-In fact, Minneapolis is the second snowiest city in the country.
+In fact, Minneapolis is the second snowiest city in the country, according to Forbes.
 Snow and freezing temperatures can cause roof damage, leaks, frozen pipes, and more.
 And those tornadoes?
 Estimates show that in 2011 alone, Minneapolis experienced $80 million of tornado damage.
 Home insurance companies consider these risks when pricing a policy.
 Minneapolis homeowners should be aware of this.

 It’s not just disasters.
 Minneapolis is located in Minnesota, a state that has earned the dubious honor of having the worst weather in the country.
 That weather is sure to wear down even the nicest homes

 - Credit history: In Minneapolis, the average credit score is 710.
 That ranks the city 8th out of America’s 100 largest cities for credit scores.
 This is great news for Minneapolis residents and homeowners.
 Why?
 Insurers use your credit score to help decide your monthly premium.
 It’s a controversial practice, but it’s also reality.

 - Previous claims: It’s no secret that filing claims often hurts your insurance rates.
 Even claims the previous owner filed can negatively affect your insurance rates.
 Like all types of insurance, your premium goes up if you file a claim.
 After filing enough claims, your insurance company may label you a high risk.
 They might even decide to cancel your coverage.